elif-cetiin/real-estate-data-cleaning-analysis/README.md

 - **Property size (sqft)** shows the highest correlation with price
 - Price distribution is **right-skewed**, indicating a small number of high-value properties
 - Larger properties display a consistent upward pricing trend
 - A simple regression model provides a practical baseline for price estimation
+- Detected and removed duplicate rows
+- Identified and filtered outliers using IQR
+- Verified and inspected data types

 ---